 In clinical studies, the most serious adverse reaction from Ultomiris was meningococcal infection/sepsis (see section 4.4 Special Warnings and Precautions for Use).
-Meningococcal infections in patients treated with Ultomiris presented as meningococcal sepsis.
-Patients should be informed of the signs and symptoms of meningococcal septicaemia and advised to seek medical care immediately.
+Meningococcal infections in patients treated with Ultomiris have presented as meningococcal sepsis and encephalitis meningococcal.
+Patients should be informed of the signs and symptoms of meningococcal infection and advised to seek medical care immediately.